pranav0281999/ReelWorld/README.md

 # ReelWorld

+About:
-Target: A video conferencing app within a virtual world.
+* A web based video conferencing app within a virtual world, brings online meeting experience as close to physical meetings as possible.
+* Uses positional audio and movement controls within the world to give real life audio experience.
+* Share screen as boards, use room names to join or create meetings and send public messages.
+* Uses WebRTC and signalling servers to create communication between clients.

 Commands to run:
 * ```npm install```